bazelbuild/bazel/site/docs/skylark/repository_rules.md

 The implementation function can be _restarted_ if a dependency it request is _missing_.
 The beginning of the implementation function will be re-executed after the dependency has been resolved.

-File given as a label are declared as dependencies, so requesting it might interrupt the function and restart it later, re-executing the part up till there.
+To avoid unnecessary restarts (which are expensive, as network access might have to be repeated), label arguments are prefetched, provided all label arguments can be resolved to an existing file.
+Note that resolving a path from a string or a label that was constructed only during execution of the function might still cause a restart.

 Finally, for non-`local` repositories, only a change in the following dependencies might cause a restart: